roytang/blog/content/post/2019/02/subtitles.md

 ---
 author: roy
-date: 2019-02-12T13:56:56+08:00
-type: post
-categories:
+categories: []
-- Pop Culture
+date: 2019-02-12 05:56:56
 tags:
 - tv
+- Pop Culture
-title: "Subtitles"
+title: Subtitles
 type: post
 ---

 [Interesting article on closed captioning](https://medium.com/s/the-upgrade/why-gen-z-loves-closed-captioning-ec4e44b8d02f), or as I like to call them, subtitles.
 My first exposure to subtitles was anime of course, but these days I vastly prefer having subtitles on any show, even if it's dubbed in a language I do understand.
 From the article:

-> “Why do you have captions on?”
+> “Why do you have captions on?"
 I asked.
 >
-> “It helps me with my ADHD: I can focus on the words, I catch things I missed, and I never have to go back,” she replied.
-“And I can text while I watch.”
+> “It helps me with my ADHD: I can focus on the words, I catch things I missed, and I never have to go back," she replied.
+“And I can text while I watch."

 I don't think I have ADHD, that's not something diagnosed very often over here, though I'm sure I exhibit a certain lack of focus.
 But I can relate to how subtitles help me avoid having to rewind a show for something I missed.
 The subtitles act like a kind of fallback to the verbal/audio cues, helping me when I get distracted (quite easily) and when I'm multitasking.
 They also help with accents and murmured words and things like that.